-Importantly, all director and executives are investors in the Elevation Capital Value Fund on the same terms as all other investors.
-Executives can only invest in the Elevation Capital Value Fund and accordingly all invest at least 10% of after tax salaries into the Fund on a monthly basis.
+Importantly, all director and executives are investors in the Elevation Capital Global Shares Fund (was called the Elevation Capital Value Fund prior to 31st July 2019) on the same terms as all other investors.
+Executives can only invest in the Elevation Capital Global Shares Fund and accordingly all invest at least 10% of after tax salaries into the Fund on a monthly basis.
 Creating the ultimate alignment of interest with investors.

 Elevation Capital’s small focused team’s deep fluency in global investing and focus on transparency culminates in the publishing of our research in the public domain – available here.

-The Elevation Capital Value Fund was awarded the Morningstar International Equities Category Fund Manager of the year 2017, New Zealand.
+The Elevation Capital Global Shares Fund was awarded the Morningstar International Equities Category Fund Manager of the year 2017, New Zealand.

 Elevation Capital on InvestNow

-The Elevation Capital Value Fund is a Portfolio Investment Entity (PIE) that seeks to provide investors with long-term capital growth and income by directly investing in equities on a global basis, while at the same time adhering to a “Margin of Safety” investment philosophy.
+The Elevation Capital Global Shares Fund (was called the Elevation Capital Value Fund prior to 31st July 2019) is a Portfolio Investment Entity (PIE) that seeks to provide investors with long-term capital growth and income by directly investing in equities on a global basis, while at the same time adhering to a “Margin of Safety” investment philosophy.

-A review of the Elevation Capital Value Fund’s portfolio will detail investments that typically exhibit one or all of the following characteristics:
+A review of the Elevation Capital Global Shares Fund’s portfolio will detail investments that typically exhibit one or all of the following characteristics: